|

 Cause

-Verifying the issue: Right click on the UPLINX installer executable in Windows File Explorer and select Properties > Digital Signatures > Details > View Certificate > tab Certification Path.
+Verifying the issue: Right click on the UPLINX installer executable (DLL or Word Doc) in Windows File Explorer and select Properties > Digital Signatures > Details > View Certificate > tab Certification Path.

-Option 1: Manually install the required SSL.COM Code Signing Certificate
+How to install the required SSL.COM Code Signing Certificates

 Right click on the UPLINX installer executable in Windows File Explorer and select Properties > Digital Signatures > Details > View Certificate > tab Certification Path.